rose-compiler/rose/README.md

 For full install instructions go to https://github.com/rose-compiler/rose/wiki/How-to-Set-Up-ROSE

 # Supported Compilers
 When ROSE is configured with c/c++ support it is required to download an EDG binary.
 Currently we generate these for GCC 7 through 12.
-The support for 11 and 12 is in progress, so for fully supported version use GCC 7 through 10.
+The support for 11 and 12 is in progress, so for fully supported versions use GCC 7 through 10.

 When not using c/c++ support GCC 7 through 13 are supported.